cptdrew/demo-rep/README.md

 # Demo Git project
-Demo for the Github Intro video.
+Demo for the Github Intro video!